Boyquotes/gd3dtopdown/README.md

 To achieve this the character instances two `Area3D` nodes on initialization, if the node paths of the `Area3D` nodes are not provided to the character, it will instance some default ones.

-A third type of collision detection is used when aiming.
+A third mask for collision detection is used when aiming.

-Because of this, when selecting collision masks Visual and Interior Collision Masks cannot be the same as the Aiming mask.
-However objects that can be detected and interacted with can (and should) be in those layers.
+Because of this, when selecting collision mask,s Visual and Interior Collision Masks cannot be the same as the Aiming mask.
+However objects that can be detected and interacted with can be in both of those layers.

 ![character_detection](./images/character_detection.png "Character Detection")

 A node that must be supplied to the Character for it to work is a Camera node.
-It will be set as top level so it doesnt inherit the rotation.
-So It can be simply placed in the scene and dragged into the corresponding slot.
+It will be set as top level, so it doesnt inherit the rotation.
+It can be placed in the scene and dragged into the corresponding slot in the inspector.

 ### Building scene (`res://scenes/buildings/house.tscn`)
 #### Description